swapnilphalke97/dsa-neetcode-revision/README.md

 3. *Extract Top K Elements:*
    Traverse the array of lists in reverse order (from highest frequency to lowest) and extract elements until we have collected the top k frequent elements.

+*Approach2 :*
+1. *Frequency Counting:*
+   Create a hashmap to count the frequency of each element in the array.

+2. *Priority Queue:*
+   Use a priority queue to store elements based on their frequency, with the highest frequency elements at the top.
+Iterate through the hashmap and add elements to the priority queue.
+Once the priority queue's size exceeds k, remove the element with the lowest frequency.
+Finally, return the elements remaining in the priority queue.